Ananto30/golpo-svelte/README.md

 ## Svelte tasks

-Please note that most of the frontend data model is already there, I will add more soon.

-And to get actual api response, you need to run the backend too.
+To get actual api response, you need to run the backend too.
 Check the backend - [github.com/ananto30/golpo-express](https://github.com/Ananto30/golpo-express)

 Here are the tasks - [Hacktoberfest](https://github.com/Ananto30/golpo-svelte/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest)